 FOR IMMEDIATE RELEASE May 28, 2013

 The investigation was conducted by the Huntington Police Department and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
-Assistant United States Attorney Gregory McVey is in charge of the prosecution.
+Special Assistant United States Attorney Sharon M. Frazier is in charge of the prosecution.

 # # #